 For example, consider the next resolution in microstepping; quarter step.
-The locus of the required phase currents is shown in Figure A6.
+The locus of the required phase currents are shown in figure A6.
 The required current level in each phase can be calculated using simple trigonometry.
-For example, consider microstep position 7 in Figure A6 as detailed in Figure A7.
+For example, consider microstep position 7 in figure A6 as detailed in figure A7.

 There are 4 quarter steps for each full step.
-A full step on the phase diagram is represented by 90° .
+A full step on the phase diagram is represented by 90°.
 Therefore, each quarter step increments the phase angle by $90^{\circ}/4 = 22.5^{\circ}$.